des2412/lendico-annuities/README.md

 Calculate the repayment schedule for a loan.
 [see] (https://financeformulas.net/Annuity_Payment_Formula.html)

+# Current Architecture

+Amenable to Microservice conversion as services are independent there are dependencies, ie, Spring IoC constructor injection.

 # Benefits of Microservice Architecture

 A service deployed as a Microservice (MS) exhibits key benefits-;